hkey0/EclipseBridge/readme.md

 - Go to the [project page](https://hkey0.github.io/EclipseBridge/) served by Github pages.
 - Connect with your Metamask wallet.
-- Enter the amount you want to transfer in Ether and your eclipse wallet address.
-You can see the wallet address using the `solana address` command.
+- Enter the amount you want to transfer in ether and your Eclipse wallet address.
 - Click on the "BRIDGE" button and confirm the transaction.
 The etherscan page will open in a new tab to follow the transaction.